ovinc/drapo/README.md

 If the package does not work, try the following hacks:
 - If instantiating from the command line, Matplotlib figures need to not block the console.
 For this, use `plt.show(block=False)` when creating the figure.
 - Try another interactive action on the figure such as zooming/panning to see if it makes the objects miraculously appear.
 - Use a different matplotlib backend.
-In particular, *TkAgg* and *MacOSX* seem to cause problems where nothing is drawn or where the figure crashes.
-Try e.g. `matplotlib.use('Qt5Agg')` or `matplotlib.use('Qt4Agg')`.
+In particular, *MacOSX* seem to cause problems where nothing is drawn or where the figure crashes.
+Try e.g. `matplotlib.use('Qt5Agg')`, `matplotlib.use('Qt4Agg')` or `matplotlib.use('TkAgg')`.
+- Similarly, in Jupyter, an interactive backend needs to be used, with the command `%matplotlib qt` or `%matplotlib tk`.
 - Pass `blit=False` in the argument of any class or function (except ClickFig) to see if the problem comes from the blitting strategy used for fast rendering.
 - Contact the author if problem persist.